kingston-hackSpace/Teensy/README.md

 - Select Board: Teensy 4.1

 - If the Teensy is not turning on, you might need to press the BOOST button.
-Unplug and plug again to reboot the board.

 - Upload Arduino's Blink example to test communication.
+You should see the on-board LED blinking.
+Test different speeds to confirm sucess communication.

 -----------